Wyko/essential_deathworlders/content/books/good-training/3-instinct.md

 "You ever gonna?"

-*"Fuck* no!
+"*Fuck* no!
 No!"

 "I rest my case."

-**"Dude.** It ain’t that simple!
+"**Dude.** It ain’t that simple!
 What if…what if I wind up like that piece of shit at the bar?
 What if I lose control?
 I mean, okay.
 Right now it’s just, like, a thought that flicks through my head, y’know?
 But what if one took hold?
 What if I got obsessed?
 What if I actually…did something?"

 Adam gave him the most deadly serious look he could muster.
 "Then I would stop you.
 And you’ve got friends here who would do the same."